Zireael07/awesome-tabletop-rpgs/readme.md

 ### Quickstarts

 Many systems that are otherwise paid have free quickstarts.
+NOTE: unless explicitly indicated, those are NOT under open licenses!
+You can read and play them, but NOT use the content in your own ttrpg!

 - [Alternity](https://www.drivethrurpg.com/product/249531/Alternity-Science-Fiction-RPG-Demo-Pack) - a free demo of a new version of Alternity, an rpg with an interesting dice mechanic (roll d20 and add or substract a second die)
 - [Burning Wheel](https://www.drivethrurpg.com/product/98542/Burning-Wheel-Gold-Hub-and-Spokes)